-In order to investigate the behaviour of soil-filled masonry arch bridges, and to study the interaction between a masonry arch barrel and the surrounding backfill material, a large test chamber and associated hydraulic loading and control system has been commissioned.
-This allows tests to be carried out on large scale backfilled masonry arch bridges under both quasi-static and cyclic loading regimes.
+To investigate the behaviour of soil-filled masonry arch bridges, and to study the interaction between a masonry arch barrel and the surrounding backfill material, a large test chamber and associated hydraulic loading and control system have been commissioned.
+This allows tests to be carried out on large-scale backfilled masonry arch bridges under quasi-static and cyclic loading regimes.